BryceMarshall/CSC_412-512/Motor Model.md

 Motor impairment refers to a physical impairment in movement or coordination.
-From the [[Accessibility|paper]], the motor behaviour model predicts the completion time and possible interaction patterns for performing that action.
+According to [[Accessibility|Pradipta Biswas, Peter Robinson et al (2011)]], the motor behaviour model predicts the completion time and possible interaction patterns for performing that action.
 It is based on statistical analysis of screen navigation paths of disabled users.

 Users with motor impairments develop different expectations and strategies for interacting with digital interfaces compared to users without impairments.
 Their mental model of interaction is shaped by their physical limitations—they anticipate difficulty with precise cursor movements, the need for alternative navigation methods, or slower response times.
 If an interface does not accommodate these expectations, such as requiring double-clicking or precise dragging, it disrupts their workflow, making the system feel unintuitive and frustrating.